 How Does a Doctor Diagnose Varicose Veins?

-Other tests may be conducted, such as an ultrasound to assess blood flow.
+Other tests, such as an ultrasound, may be conducted to assess blood flow.
 Similar to how OBGYNs take images of a baby in the womb, an ultrasound is noninvasive and uses high-frequency sound waves to take an inside perspective of the affected area.
-The doctor is specifically checking for blood flow and ensuring the veins are operating properly.
+The doctor specifically checks for blood flow and ensures the veins operate properly.

 A venogram is also sometimes used.
-With this imaging test, a special dye is injected into the legs before an X-ray is taken.
+This imaging test injects a special dye into the legs before taking an X-ray.
 The dye shows up clearly on the X-ray, giving the doctor a precise view of your veins and the blood flowing inside.

 What are Spider Veins?

-You may find during a diagnostic visit that you have spider veins instead of varicose veins.
+You may find spider veins instead of varicose veins during a diagnostic visit.
 Spider veins are smaller than varicose veins and usually have a sunburst or spider web appearance.
-The veins are blue and red in color and are commonly found on the legs, but also the face.
+The veins are blue and red and commonly found on the legs and face.